Danny Andrawes 16 January 2022

 Which is better: Google Ads or Facebook Ads?

-As we touched on earlier, Google Ads and Facebook Ads aren’t competitors.
+As we touched on earlier, Google Ads vs Facebook Ads are not the same and aren’t really competitors.
 Both Facebook and Google bring unique benefits to the table, and can happily co-exist — and even complement each other — in any digital marketing strategy.

 However, there are certain instances where you might need to focus on one over the other.
 In this case, the choice between Google Ads and Facebook Ads boils down to a range of factors, from your industry, goals, website visitors, products and/or services, and more.